 - 35 quail egg whites

 - chopped fresh dill

-2. To ensure the steaming, just cover the bowl.
-After the time is up and the pepper is cool enough to be handled, grab a knife and peel off the skin.
+Step 2: To ensure the steaming, just cover the bowl.
+After the time is up and the pepper is cool enough to be handled, grab a knife, and peel off the skin.
 Remove the stem and seeds and chop it finely.

-6. Temper the quail egg yolks in a medium-sized bowl by slowly whisking in a cup of the milk-flour mixture and while whisking, transfer the tempered yolks slowly into the remaining milk-flour mixture.
+Step 6: Temper the quail egg yolks in a medium-sized bowl by slowly whisking in a cup of the milk-flour mixture and while whisking, transfer the tempered yolks slowly into the remaining milk-flour mixture.
 Then stir in the cheese until it melts.
-After that, transfer the entire mixture to a large bowl and add the scallions, dill and red pepper.
+After that, transfer the entire mixture to a large bowl and add the scallions, dill, and red pepper.
 Then, stir your mixture.